metal-stack/docs/docs/src/overview/kubernetes.md

 # Kubernetes Integration

-metal-stack can also be used as a basis for provisioning Kubernetes clusters.
+One of the main motivations for starting with metal-stack was to use it as a foundation for provisioning Kubernetes clusters.
+In this chapter, we explain how we integrated metal-stack to set up fully automated provisioning of Kubernetes clusters, including autoscaling capabilities.

 ```@contents
 Pages = ["kubernetes.md"]